Jbusma/flashflow/README.md

    every IOC/FOK you ever sent with zero drift.
 3. **Pluggable gateways** – Binance **and** Coinbase live today; Deribit, CME MDP3 (FIX/FAST) and BitMEX multicast are on the roadmap.
-4. **One binary, multiple personalities** – engine, simulator, latency harness, even Wireshark dissector, all on the same decode path.
+4. **Zero code-path divergence** – the same parser & book-update logic drives live trading, back-testing and latency benchmarks; no “test-only” branches to drift out of sync.
 5. **Everything hot stays in L1** – a compact 8-byte _Level_ (32-bit price
-   tick, 32-bit qty) lets us track **depth-500 per side** (≈16 KiB bids +
+   tick, 32-bit qty) keeps **depth-500 per side** (≈16 KiB bids + 16 KiB
-   16 KiB asks) inside the 32 KiB L1-D of Sapphire Rapids; depth-1000 is
-   available for research at the cost of spilling into L2.
+   asks) within the 32 KiB L1-D of Sapphire Rapids; depth-1000 is still available for research (L2 hits).

 ---